 Feeling strong is one thing, but the best way to track this is to log your workouts each week.
 Note how many reps and the weight used, and aim to increase the amount each week.
 Training programs that utilize progressive overloads are perfect for this.

 Feeling puffier or bigger is normal and likely a good sign you’re growing your muscle fibers.
-Lifting weights increases fluids to your muscle giving you that post weight training pump, especially when you are just getting started with strength training.
+Lifting weights increase fluids to your muscle giving you that post-weight training pump, especially when you are just getting started with strength training.
 Over time, some of the water retention may diminish but you should continue to feel bulkier.

 You should be seeing your lean body mass increase, more so than any body fat you’ve gained.
 If you’re finding you’re gaining a lot more fat than planned, you may want to slow down your bulk and revisit your nutrition.

 4 Tips on How to build muscle fast